Your 4th quarter Consignment Marketing Plan is finished!

 By now, your store should be filled with Fall decor.
 Clear out all summer, back-to-school and any other merchandise that’s now seasonally outdated.
 Read 17 brilliant ideas for consignment inventory reduction.
 Once Labor Day is over, fall has arrived.
 Sit down with calendar in hand and your staff.
 Map out your strategy for the 4th quarter.
 Plan to participate in any special fall festivals happening in your community.
 Especially promote local school events as much as possible.
 Use national as well as local hashtags to build recognition for your store.
 Consider celebrating #GratitudeDay on Saturday, September 21.
 Treat your customers and staff to a special day of thanks!
 Set out a plate of cookies; offer additional reward points or take photos of customers and post them on Instagram with a “We’re grateful for you!” message.

 Week 15 Wednesday, September 11

 There are 7 weeks until Halloween.
 Your windows and shop interior are completely decorated with fall colors and Halloween merchandise.
 Planning should be under way if you’re hosting a Halloween event.
 Read 5 consignment store Halloween Ideas to Draw Shoppers in.
 Your consignment marketing plan should include a special event.
 Consider a “Trick or Treats for Grownups” evening; a Halloween coloring page contest for the kids or a photo contest featuring costumes or home decor created with items from your shop.
 Remember, user-generated content makes the biggest impact.
 Encourage participants to post or tweet photos using your store’s special #hashtag and #Halloween19.
-Read Consignment customer content is the best way to promote yourself.
 By now, I’m sure you’ve been brainstorming for this year’s Christmas theme.
 Think outside the box rather than just a simple red and green decor.